 Women super tasters may be more picky eaters having more fungiform papillae and taste pores (taste receptors).
 They show a reduced preference for sweet & high-fat foods, which correlates with a superior cardiovascular profile.
 On the other hand, dominant supertasters dislike bitterness & hot, spicy foods since the increased number of taste cells includes more pain receptors.]

 Why pay triple or more for Eisco Labs just to get "free" shipping & a link to full & simplified version lab activity sheets?

 This review from a happy customer:

 "I've always been curious about using these taste test strips and I just wanted some for myself.
 Packs on Amazon for a few tests were the same cost or more than to buy from Indigo, but Indigo arrived just as fast as Amazon prime normally does!
 I was very happy with the purchase and grateful to be able to not have to worry about counterfeit strips on Amazon and support a good business.
 These were great!"

+The Myths of Human Genetics is an interesting read.
+It discusses topics that range from eye and hair color to dimples, attached earlobes & more.
 The section PTC tasting: The myth, is one of the most detailed we have encountered and is instructive to anyone involved with teaching taste test genetics labs.

 To quote the conclusion in brief: ""PTC tasting is largely determined by a single gene...(but) there are other genes or environmental factors that influence PTC tasting.
 As a result, there is a continuous range of PTC tasting, not absolute separation into tasters and non-tasters.
 PTC tasting would be a fascinating subject for an advanced genetics class, but it does not fit the one-gene, two-allele myth well enough to be used to demonstrate simple Mendelian genetics."